pmadruga/pedromadruga.com/content/blog/From-PoC-to-3.5M-documents-.md

 ## Breaking silos and the importance of domain knowledge

-When the development officially started, in March 2024, my main focus was factuality - answers had to be as close to the truth as possible, complete, coherent while  hallucinations were reduced to a minimum.
-Without factuality there was no point in having a product.
-To this day, our constant and daily strife for factuality remains our AI-based products' identity.
+When the development officially started, in March 2024, the main focus was factuality - answers had to be as close to the truth as possible, complete, coherent while hallucinations had to be reduced to a minimum.
+In fact, without factuality there was no point in having a product - it was a deal breaker to launch.
+To this day, our constant and daily strife for factuality remains the core of our AI-based products' identity.

+But the best answers were limited to the AI developers' knowledge in regards to the legal domain.
+In other words, we didn't know when an answer was actually good or not.

-Problem was, that my knowledge was limited in regards to the legal domain.
-Thus, a close collaboration with domain and content experts was essential.
+It was clear we needed domain knowledge.
+Thus, a close collaborationb between AI devloeprs and domain and content experts was essential.

 And "close collaboration" was taken to heart: there were periods where I sat down and coded live in front of two (wonderful) domain and content experts.
 I couldn't understand whether an answer from KAILA was good - but they did.